 Officers of the APPG make decisions about the APPG’s meetings and topics.
 They are elected by the other members of the APPG at the Annual General Meeting.

-Vice Chairs: Sir Peter Bottomley MP (Conservative), Baroness Flather (Crossbench), Baroness Tonge (Liberal Democrat) and Emily Thornberry MP (Labour)
+Vice Chairs: Sir Peter Bottomley MP (Conservative), Baroness Flather (Crossbench), Baroness Tonge (Independent Liberal Democrat) and Emily Thornberry MP (Labour)

 The UK Parliament website holds a full list of the registered members of the APPG.